yakkl/smart-wallet/packages/contracts/code/README.md

 ## Setting up local development environment for contracts

+### Foundry

+Foundry is a tool that allows you to fork the Ethereum mainnet locally.
+This is useful for testing smart contracts in a local environment that mirrors the mainnet.
+You can find out more at https://book.getfoundry.sh

+### Installation

+- Foundry - `curl -L https://foundry.paradigm.xyz | bash` - You may need to install it a different way if not on a Mac or Linux based system.
 - Make sure you have Node.js installed on your machine.
 You can download it from [here](https://nodejs.org/en/download/).
+- Install ts-node globally by running `npm install -g ts-node`.
+This wi
 - Run the ./deploy-local.sh script to deploy the contracts to your local network.

 ## Starting a local network